-Another important unresolved issue is related to the propagation of the thermonuclear burning front in the interior of the primary white dwarf.
+An important unresolved issue is related to the propagation of the thermonuclear burning front.
 Two burning modes can be distinguished.
 One possibility is a detonation in which the nuclear flame propagates as a supersonic front.
 In this case, the flame compresses the material and increases the temperature to the point of ignition.
 The energy release from the ignited material behind the flame supports its propagation.
 Another possibility is a deflagration in which the nuclear burning proceeds subsonically.
-Here, the heat released from nuclear burning is conducted by electrons and ignites the next layer, causing the white dwarf to expand.
-The observation of intermediatemass elements in the spectra of type Ia supernovae rules out a pure detonation regime since it would prevent the expansion of the layers ahead of the burning front, giving most likely rise to the synthesis of iron-peak elements only.
-These two burning modes are not exclusive and a transition from one mode to another may occur.
-For example, a burning front could propagate via deflagration, causing the white dwarf to pre-expand, and may then transition by some, yet not understood, mechanism to a detonation (delayed detonation).
-The outcome depends on the density, temperature, chemical composition, and the velocity profiles at the time of ignition.
-Related to this issue is the question of where precisely, near or off center and at how many locations, the ignition occurs.
+Here, the energy release from the burning material heats the next layer and ignites it.
+These two modes are not exclusive and a transition from one mode to another may occur during the explosion.
+Related to this issue is the question of where precisely (near or off center) and at how many locations the ignition occurs.